jxne00/melowave/README.md

-# Spotify Play
+# melowave

-A Spotify search application built with React, Vite, and TailwindCSS.
-Users can log in via Spotify, search for tracks, explore track details and play tracks.
+A music music web app built with React, Vite, and TailwindCSS.
+It integrates with the Spotify API so users can log in, search for tracks, view track details, and control playback directly in the browser.

 ## Features